Moustafaoma/Remood-Places/README.md

 # Remood-Places
-he website allows users to create, customize, and post unique posts or packages for places located in Cairo such as restaurants, cafes, and shops.
+The website allows users to create, customize, and post unique posts or packages for places located in Cairo such as restaurants, cafes, and shops.